Witch Hunter Robin

 I saw the first few episodes of the show back when Adult Swim was still running them at regular intervals, though I was constantly frustrated with this show because I never got very far.
 I knew there had to be something interesting if they would just air the later episodes, but for some reason they'd always go back to the beginning, leaving me hanging.
 As I had other things going on at the time, it is only due to this review that I have actually managed to finish it.
 I am wondering now, why in the hell did I did not do it sooner?
 Another of Sunrise's incredible productions, this show was an anime original series that ran on Animax and TV Tokyo from July to December in 2002.
 United States otakus can find it licensed by Bandai.
 While the show starts pretty slow, and seems like its going to have a "witch of the week" kind of feel as the members of the STN-J stalk witches with powers that remind one of the X-men to a degree, half way through the plot takes a turn that makes the final half of the series an incredibly awesome experience.
 You'll be on the edge of your seat as Robin goes from being hunter to hunted, comes to terms with who she is, and becomes more than even she can imagine.
 It is quite the journey indeed.

-you gotta know how to make a big entrance.
+If you're gonna be a craft user you gotta know how to make a big entrance. |

 The story starts off as the hunters at the STN-J are hunting a witch who's started causing trouble around town.
 They are encountering problems with morale though because of the death of a fellow hunter recently as well as the related issue of being short handed.
 Because of these problems, Solomon, the STN-J's parent organization has sent them a replacement, a craft user named Robin.
 Apparently the only real difference between craft users and witches is who they work for, but we're getting off the subject.
 You may not notice it right away, but things are starting to move underneath the day-to-day affairs, as Zaizen, the head of STN-J seems to think Robin might be a spy for the Solomon organization, though for what reason it isn't initially said.
 During the first episode a lot of concepts are introduced, such as the Orbo, which is a substance produced at this place called the Factory, and is used to negate the effects of the target witch's powers during a hunt.
 Apparently there are some key differences in technique between the Japanese STN and the parent organization, such as the fact that STN-J doesn't kill witches but instead sends them to be held at the factory.
 The first half of the series primarily covers the daily missions the STN-J members go on in order to hunt witches, however, over time questions begin to arise in the mind of the viewers even if they aren't directly confronted by the characters.
 Questions such as what happens when witches are sent to the factory as well as who the characters can and cannot trust start coming up more and more often as the story progresses until Robin is attacked and forced to go into hiding, even from her former compatriots.
 The latter half of the series entails the unraveling of several mysteries, including Robin's true identity, why she has become a target, and what is truly going on at the Factory.
 Danger and politics run rampant in this part which can get a little convoluted, but that just serves to make the plot even more awesome.